 Our Story

 The North Carolina Star Rated License was established in 1999 to better define the quality of child care in the state and to assist parents in choosing child care.
-The North Carolina Division of Child Development and Early Education (DCDEE) awards the Star Rated License to child care centers, family child care homes, and school-age programs based upon total points earned in two areas: (1) Program Standards and (2) Staff Education Standards.
-Program Standards points are awarded as child care programs meet basic licensing, enhanced standards, and ratio requirements.
-It is in this area that Environment Rating Scale (ECERS-R, ITERS-R, FCCERS-R, & SACERS-U) assessments are used.
-Child care programs with higher rating scale scores can earn more Program Standards points.
+The North Carolina Division of Child Development and Early Education (DCDEE) awards the Star Rated License to child care centers, family child care homes, and school-age programs.
+Programs can choose between three different pathways towards star ratings, based on their program priorities.
+Pathway 1: Program assessment requires official assessments at higher star levels.
+It is in this area that Environment Rating Scale (ECERS-3, ITERS-3, FCCERS-3, & SACERS-U) and the School-Age Program Quality Assessment with Supplemental Scales (SAPQA) are used.
+Child care programs with higher assessment scores can earn more stars.
+The NC Pre-K program also requires ECERS-3 assessments for funded classrooms in Pathway 1 and Pathway 2.

 Our Mission